 Is olive oil low FODMAP?

 Olive oil is a fat that contains no carbohydrates, and FODMAPs are only carbohydrates.
 Therefore, olive oil is considered low in FODMAP.
-But the serving portion size of oil should be limited in individuals sensitive to IBS as oil and fat can trigger IBS symptoms when consumption is not under control.
+However the serving portion size of oil should be limited in individuals sensitive to IBS as oil and fat can trigger IBS symptoms when consumption is not under control.

 The Monash University tested, permitted, and given the green light on these varieties of olive oil: